Bülent Ecevit: Assassination attempts

 Bülent Ecevit was subject to six assassination attempts.
 All but one occurred in the 1970s.
-Five happened in Turkey and one in the United States, the most famous of which took place on 23 July, 1976 in New York City by a Greek Cypriot and on 29 May, 1977 at Çiğli Airport.
+Five happened in Turkey and one in the United States, the most famous of which took place on 23 July 1976 in New York City by a Greek Cypriot and on 29 May 1977 at Çiğli Airport.
 Mehmet İsvan, brother of the Mayor of Istanbul Ahmet İsvan, was injured in the attempt in Çiğli Airport.
-Various testimonies allege that the weapon used in Çiğli Airport originated from the Special Warfare Department.

 Ban from politics

 On September 12, 1980 the Turkish Armed Forces seized control of the country.
 Bülent and Rahşan and most politicians were incarcerated for a month in Hamzaköy, Gelibolu.
 Along with politicians of all other parties Ecevit was banned from politics for ten years, with the provisional Article 4 of the new constitution.
 He resigned from the chairmanship of the CHP on October 30, 1980.
 The Republican People's Party and all other existing political parties were banned by the military.
 He was banned from traveling abroad in April 1981 for his opposition to the military rule.
 He was twice more imprisoned from December 1981 to February 1982 and August to October 1982 for his opposition to the junta.

 This ban on politics did not stop Ecevit from continuing to participate in politics.
 He refused to associate himself with the successor parties created by old CHP supporters, like the Populist Party and Social Democracy Party.
 Instead his wife Rahşan Ecevit worked to establish a new political party: the Democratic Left Party (DSP).
 Bülent was often invited to speak in DSP rallies as a guest speaker.
 Many lawsuits filed against him on the grounds that he violated his ban on politics with his speeches.
 When the Populist Party and Social Democracy Party united under the name of the Social Democrat Populist Party (SHP) in November 1985 the Ecevits were criticized for refusing to also merge DSP with SHP, which served to divide the center-left, social-democratic/Kemalist votes.